RedisLabs/redislabs-docs/content/rc/security/vpc-peering.md

 VPC peering is available only with Flexible or Annual subscriptions.
 It is not supported for Fixed or Free subscriptions.
 {{< /note >}}

-The VPC peering configuration requires you to initiate VPC peering on your Redis Cloud subscription and accept the VPC peering request for the AWS VPC that you want to peer with.
+VPC peering configuration requires you to initiate VPC peering on your Redis Cloud subscription and then accept the VPC peering request for the AWS VPC that you want to peer with.

 ## AWS VPC peering